An energy price cap must be introduced by next winter to stop millions of customers being ripped off, a committee of MPs has said.

-Business Secretary Greg Clark published draft legislation for an absolute cap on "rip-off" energy tariffs last year, but he did not set an exact date for when the cap would start, and it's unclear whether the cap will begin this year or not.
+Business Secretary Greg Clark published draft legislation for an absolute cap on "rip-off" energy tariffs last year, but did not set an exact date for when the cap would start, and it's unclear whether the cap will begin this year or not.

-At the time, he said that the cap would apply to England, Scotland and Wales and would initially run until 2020.
+At the time, he said the cap would apply to England, Scotland and Wales and would initially run until 2020.

-What does the BEIS committee say?
+What does the BEIS Committee say?